 Other official languages of India that did not make the list include: “Bodo, Dogri, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, and Assamese”.

 History has shown us that India was (and is) an attraction to merchants, business professionals, travelers from all walks of life, and those who covet its riches.
 A day in India can still present you with the adventure of a lifetime.
-The country is worth a visit and don’t forget to take us along if you need print, digital or remote language services in Hindi, Telugu, Bengali or English.
+The country is worth a visit and doesn’t forget to take us along if you need print, digital or remote language services in Hindi, Telugu, Bengali or English.